Theo Todman's Web Page - Notes Pages

 - Also, see what comes “free” with ECF Monthly Rating Database.

-- Enough of an indication of progress has been given above, though see also my Chess Page7.
+- Enough of an indication of progress has been given above, though see also my Chess Page7, which requires an update.

 In-Page Footnotes: